 The beauty of this biscuit recipe is there is no cooling of the dough required so it is quick to whip up.
 I take walnut sized amounts of dough and roll into a ball then coat this with some white sugar to create a lovely crunch and sparkly finish to the biscuit.

-Only takes 12 minutes to bake and then allow the biscuits to completely cool, like most biscuits when you get them out of the oven they will be soft and will firm upon standing.
+Only takes 12 minutes to bake and then allow the biscuits to completely cool.
+Like most biscuits, when you first take them out of the oven they will still be quite soft, so don’t be tempted to bake them longer.
+As they cool on the tray and then on a wire rack, they will continue to firm up while keeping that lovely chewy centre.

 The Best Ginger Biscuits